 I drive a station wagon that is outfitted with a hammock over the back seat and a crate in the back cargo area.
 Two large dogs and three smaller dogs will fit comfortably and be able to see out of the windows.

 There is a doggy sunporch at the side of my house where dogs may climb up a ramp to get on the shelf at the level of the big window or pick spots where they can look out into the yard through smaller openings.
 There is a ramp leading out into the yard when the main outside door is closed and a dog door that opens into the kitchen.
 I also have a long tunnel in the yard that some dogs like to walk through.
+Old dogs are welcome as long as they are not incontinent.
+There are few steps, however the floors are bare wood and tend to be slippery.
+I am able to provide a yoga mat path from the dog's bed to the side door, which does give the dog some traction to get up and moving.

 When spending the night (boarding), your dog is my companion 24/7.
 We do the same daytime activities as daycare visitors.
 Those who sleep here will enjoy the added attraction of watching the fire in the fireplace in cooler weather.